 Compared with other types of breast surgery, breast reduction surgery will involve a certain degree of scarring.
 There are several different types of breast reduction, and the amount of scarring will differ based on the technique chosen.
-How big the breasts are will also determine the type of breast reduction technique, with very large breast reductions often requiring more substantial incisions and, therefore a greater degree of scarring.
-The appearance of scars can also be influenced by the skin colour, with dark-skinned patients being slightly more prone to developing hypertrophic and keloid scars.
+How big the breasts are will also determine the type of breast reduction technique, with very large breast reductions often requiring more substantial incisions and, therefore, a greater degree of scarring.
+The appearance of scars can also be influenced by skin colour, with dark-skinned patients being slightly more prone to developing hypertrophic and keloid scars.

 What are the most common breast reduction scars?